stefangabos/world_countries/README.md

 ## Flags

 The package also contains the national flags of each country as a 16x16, 24x24, 32x32, 48x48, 64x64 and 128x128 PNG images, courtesy of [IconDrawer](http://icondrawer.com/free.php).
 The image files are named using the ISO 3166-1-alpha-2 code of the country they represent, for easily pairing flags with countries.

-## Customize your build

-You probably don't want to download the lists in all languages so go ahead and [download your customized build](http://stefangabos.github.io/world_countries/).

 ## Data sources